-Satin paint or a flat paint isn’t a type of paint but it’s a type of finish.
+Satin paint or flat paint isn’t a type of paint, but it’s a type of finish.

-So, if you have any type of ding or dents in your stairs, satin paint finish will cover all flaws.
+So, if you have any type of ding or dents on your stairs, a satin paint finish will cover all flaws.

 Keep in mind that satin paint is different from flat paints as it contains 30 percent of the gloss that is mixed with the paint.

-So, if you want to get the flat non glossy look on your stair risers it’s good to use flat paints instead.
+So, if you want to get a flat non-glossy look on your stair risers, it’s good to use flat paints instead.